 Finally, the prayers contained within this Bible are truly rich in depth, and many believers would do well to learn how great leaders of the faith have prayed in ages past.
 It seems too often prayer times are saturated with requests for Aunt Betty’s big toe or Uncle Joe’s persistent cough.
 I’m being facetious, but I think you get the point 😉.
 These great leaders of the faith have prayed prayers than span the ages.

 Overall, I guess I expected more from this Bible.
 I fully hope to use it in developing liturgies and prayers for our Sunday morning worship gatherings, but I can still say I was slightly disappointed with it.

 Rating: I give the Prayer Bible just 3 stars out of 5.

-DISCLAIMER: I received this book free of charge from Tyndale House Publishers in exchange for my unbiased review.
-All opinions were mine, and I was not threatened or coerced to provide a positive opinion of the book.
+Disclaimer: I received this Bible free of charge from Crossway in exchange for my unbiased review of it.
+All opinions are mine, and I was not required to provide a positive review of it.